 - Access your virtual appointment schedule and meet with employers.
 Remember to have your camera on for schedules using video meeting rooms.

 - When possible, use a laptop or desktop to participate for best camera quality.
 You can use the web portal in conjunction with the app, to help you track your appointments and make notes.

 Here is a video walk-through of a virtual fair using Career Fair Plus’ video meeting rooms.

 If you have any technical questions, please contact Career Fair Plus directly at email@example.com.
 UMSL Career Services will also be available for non-technical questions on the day of the fair.

 Career Fair Plus Training and Materials

-For additional Career Fair Plus training materials and videos, please use this link.
+See additional Career Fair Plus training materials and videos.

 Once you are familiar with the virtual fair technology, another important way to prepare for a virtual fair is researching the employers attending the fair.
 The Career Fair Plus App contains a link to the employer website.
 Your research should help you ask engaging questions when meeting with employers during the fair.
-Click here to view a video detailing how to best research employers.
+View a video detailing how to best research employers.